 Yes.
 511 Traffic provides the latest breaking traffic news and emergency information affecting drivers.
 Up to three Latest News & Construction items are displayed directly on the 511 Traffic home page.
 Details on additional incidents, construction projects, and events are only a click away.
 When urgent or emergency news happens, 511 Traffic will display a ticker at the top of the page to make sure motorists stay informed about major traffic impacts in the region and their commute alternatives.

-Using the 511 Freeway Aid program, motorists on a freeway with a non-emergency situation (flat tire, car stalled, out of gas, etc.) can dial 511 on their cell phones, and once connected, say "Freeway Aid."
+Using the 511 Freeway Assist program, motorists on a freeway with a non-emergency situation (flat tire, car stalled, out of gas, etc.) can dial 511 on their cell phones, and once connected, say "Freeway Assist."
 The call will be transferred to the current call answering center that answers roadside call boxes, which will then determine the location of the motorist, and then provide appropriate roadside assistance services.
-Learn more about 511 Freeway Aid.
+Learn more about 511 Freeway Assist.

 Click here to use the 511 Traffic suggestions form.
 We appreciate your feedback and comments.
 Please be advised that we cannot respond to requests for immediate trip planning assistance as comments are typically answered on a weekly basis.